Shoulder Injuries: What You Should Know

 Common Shoulder Injuries

 Every year millions of people are treated for shoulder injuries.
-Rotator cuff injuries are the most common.
+Rotator cuff injuries are the most common and sometimes require long-term treatment – a nuance that should be reflected in your rotator cuff injury settlement.
 Other common shoulder injuries include:

 - Shoulder joint tear